molfatshe-droid/PhishGuard-URL/data/README_data.md

 1. Go to [(https://www.unb.ca/cic/datasets/url-2016.html)](https://cicresearch.ca/CICDataset/ISCX-URL-2016/)
 2. Find the **URL dataset** section
+3. Fill in the registration form first
-3. Download the CSV file
+4. Download the Phishing.csv file
-4. Rename or copy it to this folder as: `data/url_data.csv`
+5. Rename or copy it to this folder as: `data/url_data.csv`

 ## Expected CSV format